Filibuster (military): Depiction in popular media

 William Walker's filibusters are the subject of a poem by Ernesto Cardenal.
 John Neal's 1859 novel True Womanhood includes a character who travels from the US to Nicaragua to aid Walker's campaign.
-Other media portrayal of filibustering include: Richard Harding Davis novels, The 1987 film Walker by Alex Cox, Joan Didion's A Book of Common Prayer, Ned Buntline's novels The B'hoys of New York and The Mysteries and Miseries of New Orleans and Lucy Petway Holcombe's The Free Flag of Cuba.
-Season 1 episode 8 of The High Chaparral is titled "The Filibusteros" and depicts a fictional group of post civil war confederate soldiers in Mexico.
+Other media portrayals of filibustering include: Richard Harding Davis novels, the 1987 film Walker by Alex Cox, Blood Meridian by Cormac McCarthy, Ned Buntline's novels The B'hoys of New York and The Mysteries and Miseries of New Orleans, and Lucy Petway Holcombe's The Free Flag of Cuba.
+Season 1 episode 8 of The High Chaparral is titled "The Filibusteros" and depicts a fictional group of post–Civil War Confederate soldiers in Mexico.

+Historians such as Aims McGuinness promote the view that filibustering catalysed an opposition discourse that manifest destiny had spawned.
+In doing so this discourse in addition to the trauma and collective memory of the Filibuster War (caused by events such as the burning of Granada) is theorised to have created the original sense of widespread Latin American identity and Costa Rican national identity.